WebEngDUS/WebEngDUS/README.md

 | [LinkedIn](https://www.linkedin.com/in/andy-grunwald-09aa265a/) | [LinkedIn](https://www.linkedin.com/in/dominik-siebel-1960a067/)  |
 | [twitter](https://twitter.com/andygrunwald)                     | [twitter](https://twitter.com/milchjieper)                        |

 ## Where is the original place of this content?

-This content is original hosted at [WebEngDUS/WebEngDUS on GitHub.com](https://github.com/WebEngDUS/WebEngDUS).
+This content is originally hosted at [WebEngDUS/WebEngDUS on GitHub.com](https://github.com/WebEngDUS/WebEngDUS).